Elon Musk Introduces A More Costly Twitter Ad-Free Subscription

 As a result, the new management has utilized the red pencil.
 After the takeover, prominent marketing clients will also shun the neighborhood.

-Twitter membership
+CEO of Twitter ad-free subscription membership

 Earlier Hints